Empower Your Practice

 This approach taps into both extrinsic motivation (rewards) and intrinsic motivation (the satisfaction of achievement).
 When patients see clear, achievable goals with recognised benefits, they are more likely to stay engaged with their care plan over the long term, making this one of the most proactive patient engagement strategies.

 • Define Clear Goals.
-Start small.
 Create a programme that rewards appointment attendance or completion of a preventative care screening.
 Clearly communicate what patients need to do to earn a reward.

 • Offer Meaningful Incentives.
-Rewards don't have to be expensive.
-They could include a small discount on a future service, entry into a prize draw, or simply a "health champion" recognition in your patient newsletter.
+Rewards could include a small discount on a future service, entry into a prize draw, or a "health champion" recognition in your patient newsletter.

 • Use Technology to Track.
 Leverage your practice management software to track patient activities that count towards rewards.
-For instance, Medesk's analytics can help you identify patients who consistently attend appointments on time.
+Medesk's analytics can help you identify patients who consistently attend appointments on time.

 • Behavioural Adherence.
-Are you seeing a measurable decrease in your no-show rate?
-Has there been an uptick in the completion of recommended preventative screenings among participating patients?
+Track whether you are seeing a measurable decrease in your no-show rate or an uptick in completion of recommended preventative screenings.

 • Goal Achievement Rate.
-How many enrolled patients are successfully reaching the goals you've set?
-A high success rate shows the goals are realistic and motivating.
+Monitor how many enrolled patients are successfully reaching the goals you've set.
 Understanding the benefits of a well-structured clinic loyalty programme can provide further insights into designing effective rewards.

 Patient Engagement Strategies — 10-Point Comparison